 This is down to the fact that copyright is a ‘non registrable’ intellectual property right.
 What this means is that it comes into existence automatically rather than upon registration.

-So the reality is that if you create either a musical or literary work that qualifies for copyright protection you do not actually have to do anything to secure the copyright.
+So the reality is that if you create either a musical or literary work that qualifies for copyright protection, you do not actually have to do anything to secure the copyright.
 It will automatically come into existence when you create the work in question.

 So what does ‘original’ mean in the context of copyright protection for your songs or the music that you have created?

-Evidencing Your Copyright
+Proving Ownership of Your Copyright

 With copyright the position can be a little bit tricky.
 Essentially, you have to be able to evidence the ownership of the copyright.